 As shown in Column 2 of Table 2, UGPTI's current general fund appropriation is \$4,396,329.
 The federal and special fund appropriations are \$12,663,210 and \$6,232,684, respectively.
-These appropriations provide UGPTI with the authority to collect federal and state grants up to these limits if UGPTI is successful in winning the grant competitions and procuring research contracts.
+These appropriations provide UGPTI with the authority to collect federal and state grants up to the limits shown in Table 2 if UGPTI is successful in winning the grant competitions and procuring research contracts.